-We all know that sanitizing our machines is absolutely necessary since juice is something humans consume.
+We all know that to sanitize your machine is absolutely necessary since juice is something humans consume.
 But sometimes it can feel like a bit of one of those “where do I start?” situations.

 What to Sanitize Your Press With